PILCEK8181/social-media-bot-detection/doc/bot_detector.md

 playwright install
 ```

+When running live mode, user needs to fill in tokens in `src/scrape.py` for authentication bypass (check `scraper.md`).
+For demo mode, no additional setup is required as it relies on pre-downloaded data files.

 ## Configurable Parameters

 The behavior of the inference engine is highly customizable to accommodate different analytical needs.
 The tool accepts the following command-line arguments: